eduvpn/eduvpn-common/docs/src/api/overview/README.md

 The `states` is an enumeration of the possible states that the state machine has defined.
 Starting at 0:

 - `Deregistered`: the client is not yet registered
-- `No Server`: the client has registered
+- `No Server`: the client has registered and we're about to choose a server
 - `Ask Location`: eduvpn-common is asking the client for a secure internet location
   - A slice/list `[]string` of locations (country codes).
 For the C API: a JSON list e.g.
   ```json